susanodii/Glasp/Glasp.md

 - Introduction
 -  What is Glaps
 -  How to install Glasp extension

 -  How to highlight text on web pages using Glasp
+-  How to share highlighted texts on Twitter, Linkedln, Facebook and Email.
 - How to highlight and take notes on online PDF using Glasp
 -  How to highlight and take notes on YouTube using Glasp
 - Conclution